Huoy Meas: Career and personal life

-By 1968, the situation reached a breaking point in which a conflict erupted one night in an altercation between Meas and her mother-in-law.
+The situation eventually reached a breaking point in which a conflict erupted one night in an altercation between Meas and her mother-in-law.
 Her husband demanded her to apologize to his mother, but Meas refused.
 Due to this, Sophanoureak attempted to physically abuse her, in which Meas fled their house for the night.
 The next morning she returned, but when her husband once again demanded an apology, Meas refused and was kicked out of the house ending up separated from her daughter so she filed for divorce.
 This situation presumably had inspired her future repertoire.
 It is stated that after the divorce Sophanoureak would often write lyrics for other singers which subtly criticized Meas, in which Meas would subtly criticize him back in her own songs.

 In 1969, Meas changed her radio personality alias to Meas Mathrey and remarried to Vanly Kesaro, a high-ranking officer, which is presumed to have been a healthy and happy relationship.
 She had two more children, Vanly Daly and Vanly Dodo (both reside in the United States now).
 During this time and Meas career began to rise to fame across Cambodia.

 She also acted as a judge (with other singers such as Sinn Sisamouth, Liev Tuk, Touch Teng, Mao Sareth, and Chhoun Malai) in the formal public song contest Samach Cheat, which was established by Head of State Norodom Sihanouk.

 Until the Khmer Rouge took control of Cambodia in April 1975, Meas was the most popular female radio DJ in Cambodia, working for the National Radio station and promoting the Cambodian rock and pop scene.
 During her work with the National Radio, she interviewed Cambodian artists like Mao Sareth, Sos Math, and others who played large roles in the music industry of Cambodia at that time.
 She was also a popular singer in that scene, noted for melancholy lyrics about her own personal life.
 Norodom Sihanouk compared her lyrics and singing style to those of Edith Piaf.
-Some of her notable songs include "សម្ផស្សបុរីជូឡុង" (Beauty of Tioulongville) and "កូនអើយកុំសួរ" (My Child, Don’t Ask).
+Some of her notable songs include “សម្ផស្សបុរីជូឡុង” [Beauty of Tioulongville] and “កូនអើយកុំសួរ” [My Child, Don’t Ask].